-NOTE: At the time of release of this draft for comment the relevant wiki page was being finalized for public availability.
+NOTE: At the time of publication of this Release the relevant wiki page was being finalized for public availability.

 2.2 Definitions and Abbreviations

 Refer to Table 1 for a list of definitions and associated abbreviations used in the Guideline.